 Across the nation, a greater share of the population is renting than at any point in the last 50 years.
-In Illinois, the percentage of renters compared to owners has increased, and the rental vacancy rate has declined since the 2008 Great Recession.
+In Illinois, the percentage of renters compared to owners has increased, and the rental vacancy rate has declined for the past 15 years.
 People with the lowest incomes have always had a hard time affording the rent and more people renting has raised public awareness about the issue.

 An accepted standard is that a home is considered “affordable” if it costs 30% or less of your total income, but many are spending much more than this.
 Nearly three quarters of extremely low-income renter households spend more than half of their income on rent and utilities, meaning they can be just one financial setback—a change in work hours or a broken-down car—away from an eviction notice.

 Housing Action Illinois works to make sure that everyone has an affordable home, so that people can focus on thriving, rather than struggling to keep a roof over their head.
 For example, young children in families who are in unstable housing situations are 20% more likely to be hospitalized than those who do not worry about frequent moves or have anxiety over affording the rent.

 We focus on advocating for greater investment in public programs and policies that expand affordable rental options, particularly for people with the most severe housing needs.